 Technological and Environmental Transformations to c.
 600 B.C.E.: the Transition from the Paleolithic to Neolithic Era, and the Formation of Early Complex Societies

 Transitioning from Big History, as inquired into by PBS’ Eons YouTube page, we can then adjust our historical time scale from the geologic to the human scale.
 Even though it’s not a major focus of the AP College Board’s curriculum, Mr. Cameron is fascinated by the evolution of humans.
-Recognizing the importance of the cognitive revolution and collective learning, how did homo sapiens out-compete the other six human species that existed 100,000 years ago?
+Recognizing the importance of the cognitive revolution and collective learning, how did homo sapiens out-compete the other six humanoid species that existed over 100,000 years ago?
 One answer might lie in our ability to run – Christopher McDougall: The Humanity of Running.
 To problematize the cooperative efforts innate in collective learning, we can read this account of a historian chronicling a constant tool of division among people of earth – Robert Sapolsky: How Your Brain Hates Other People, and How to Make It Think Differently.

 * * *

 Foundations KC 1: Big Geography and the Peopling of the Earth.
 Throughout the Paleolithic era, humans developed sophisticated technologies and adapted to different geographical environments as they migrated from Africa to Eurasia, Australasia, and the Americas.

 Growing archaeological evidence suggests some mixing of different bi-pedal species in the early paleolithic period.
 An NPR article from 2013 investigated a new discovery of inter-species breeding; the article was followed-up in 2018 with the (SECSEE?) title of Ancient Bone Reveals Surprising Sex Lives Of Neanderthals.

 - Barbara J. King: Adoption Of Bow Use In Ancient Hunting May Have Set Off Societal Changes.